MMartinLCS/mmartin.github.io/README.md

     </footer>
     <script type="text/javascript">
       function init(){
-          $Lightning.use("c:embeddedCaseFormWebApp",    // name of the Lightning app function() {
+          $Lightning.use("c:embeddedCaseFormWebPTApp",    // name of the Lightning app function() {
                 console.log('add component.');
                   $Lightning.createComponent(
-                      "c:embeddedCaseFormWeb", // top-level component of your app { },                  // attributes to set on the component when created "lexcontainer",   // the DOM location to insert the component function(cmp) {
+                      "c:embeddedCaseFormWebPT", // top-level component of your app { },                  // attributes to set on the component when created "lexcontainer",   // the DOM location to insert the component function(cmp) {